-ETFs also let investors focus on specific sectors, such as oil-drilling or retailers.
+ETFs also let investors focus on specific sectors, such as oil drilling or retail.
 But here's a useful caution from Dan Culloton of Morningstar:

-This drives home the point that you shouldn't expect ETF investing to be simple, once you stray from basic broad indexes.
+You shouldn't expect ETF investing to be simple, once you stray from basic broad indexes.
 ETFs can make great sense for some investors, but do your research before buying.
 You can learn more in the Fool's ETF Center.
-It features info on how ETFs stack up against mutual funds, how to develop an investment strategy with ETFs, what pitfalls to avoid, and how to avoid ETF imposters.
+It features info on how ETFs stack up against mutual funds, how to develop an investment strategy with ETFs, what pitfalls to avoid, and how to avoid ETF impostors.